Y-F-Acoustics/filterdesigner/README.md

 A MATLAB-like and simple digital filter design library for python.

 **filterdesigner** can make simple digital filters they have numerator and denominator coefficients and returns these characteristics.
+This library aims to be able to generate FIR/IIR digital filter, prototype analog filters and convolute the digital filters like MATLAB on python.

+## Module
+### FIRDesign
+### IIRDesign
+### FilterSpec

 ## Requirements(tested)
 [Python 3.7.6 or later](https://www.python.org/)